Aflaungos/PortingOneUIROMGuide/README.md

   - Copy over the `default-permissions` folder from your device to ported device's `system` partition.
   - Inside the `app` folder, copy over all Gallery related folders from the repo to your system.
 Copy over FunModeSDK from your device to ported device's `system/app` folder.
   - Inside the `etc/selinux` folder, compare it with your device's.
 If you notice differences in this folder it may cause bootloops and if that's the case, replace the ported device files with your device's files.
+  - Inside of your device 'vendor' folder, replace the selinux folder with the ported device's selinux folder.
 - Now check through this repo's commit history for stuff you wish to add:
 - So, I start from [here](https://github.com/Aflaungos/M23Ultra/commits/Android13?before=b32d24ce9b931940855112b6e3a5db993b77f6b2+105&branch=Android13&qualified_name=refs%2Fheads%2FAndroid13)
 - Locate the commit "Adding stock Android 13 files" and look through all the changes and implement them.
 Here's the ones that will be relevant: